-Walls with a surface density of 220 kg/m or more provide an enhanced level of thermal performance in certain climate zones.
+Walls with a surface density of 220 kg/m2 or more provide an enhanced level of thermal performance in certain climate zones.
 This is related to their ability to store heat and therefore slow its transfer through the building fabric.
 These walls are defined by surface density (kg/m2) to reduce the complexity when measuring mass walls with voids (surface density is the mass of one vertical square metre of wall).

 As a result of thermal modelling, it has been found that because commercial buildings are more likely to be air-conditioned for long periods, the high mass option is not as beneficial as it is for houses.
 However, it still offers a benefit, particularly in the temperate climates.
-Although different from the provisions for Class 2, 3 and 4 buildings, this benefit is recognised in the provisions for Class 5 to 9 buildings.
-For example, double brick (with appropriate shading and thermal conductivity) can achieve an equivalent performance to that of an insulated framed wall in some climate zones without additional insulation.
 Thermal conductivity is the property of a material from which R-Value is derived by dividing the thickness of the material by the thermal conductivity.
 In some climate zones, a high mass wall may still require some insulation, but less than the insulated framed wall would require.
-Note also that the options in Table J1.5 requiring a slab-on-ground, would only apply to the walls on the ground floor.
+Note also that the options in Table J1.5a requiring a slab-on-ground, would only apply to the walls on the ground floor.

-The following are examples of some typical wall constructions that achieve a surface density of 220 kg/m:
+The following are examples of some typical wall constructions that achieve a surface density of 220 kg/m2:

-- Two leaves each of 90 mm thick or greater, clay or concrete masonry. - 140 mm thick or greater, dense-weight hollow concrete or clay blocks with- - 10 mm plasterboard or render; and - at least one concrete grouted horizontal bond beam; and - vertical cores filled with concrete grout at centres not exceeding 1000 mm. - 140 mm thick or greater, concrete wall panels and dense-weight hollow concrete or clay blocks with all vertical cores filled with concrete grout. - 190 mm thick or greater, dense-weight hollow concrete or clay blocks with - at least one concrete grouted horizontal bond beam; and - vertical cores filled with concrete grout at centres not exceeding 1800 mm. - Earth-wall construction with a minimum wall thickness of 200 mm.
+- Two leaves each of 90 mm thick or greater, clay or concrete masonry. - 140 mm thick or greater, dense-weight hollow concrete or clay blocks with- - 10 mm plasterboard or render; - at least one concrete grouted horizontal bond beam; and - vertical cores filled with concrete grout at centres not exceeding 1000 mm. - 140 mm thick or greater, concrete wall panels and dense-weight hollow concrete or clay blocks with all vertical cores filled with concrete grout. - 190 mm thick or greater, dense-weight hollow concrete or clay blocks with- - at least one concrete grouted horizontal bond beam; and - vertical cores filled with concrete grout at centres not exceeding 1800 mm. - Earth-wall construction with a minimum wall thickness of 200 mm.

-Table J1.5b also contains an option for walls using furring channels, which consequently cannot accommodate the insulation required to achieve the Total R-Value.
+Table J1.5a also contains an option for walls using furring channels, which consequently cannot accommodate the insulation required to achieve the Total R-Value.
 In this case, the furring channels can still be used provided the more stringent glazing energy index is used.
 This is effectively trading between the thermal performance of walls and glazing without using a Verification Method.